 We are also recycling waste from our pen production.
 The majority of waste from pen production is recycled and we are working to find solutions for the remaining part.

 In Denmark, energy from food waste is recovered in biogas plants.
 The biogas is used as green fuel for homes and industries.
 At our global headquarters, waste is separated into paper, cardboard and electronic waste, and recycled.
 In our affiliates, we also do this to the extent possible considering the local waste sorting options.

 To reduce our environmental impact, we work with the principles of circular economy.
 We consider resource efficiency and ultimately zero waste as a way to promote innovation, reduce costs and minimise environmental impacts across our value chain.
 This is in line with our commitment to the UN Sustainable Development Goal Number 12 to ensure responsible consumption and production patterns.

 The principles of circular economy help us adopt a life cycle approach in decision making, e.g. when developing new products.
 See our position on circular economy here.

 We engage with stakeholders for example via the Kalundborg Industrial Symbiosis, where by-products and resources (energy, water and material streams) are exchanged between other companies in the region.
 More information about the Kalundborg Industrial Symbiosis can be found here.

 We continue to monitor and report on the amount, types and disposal methods for waste from our production.

 The amount of waste has increased slightly from 2016 to 2017 due to increasing production.
-96% of the total waste is recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production, only 2% ends up in landfill.
+96% of the total waste is recycled, used for biogas production or incinerated at plants where the energy is used for heat and power production, less than 1% ends up in landfill.